-One of the more common physical changes women often feel early in pregnancy is fatigue.
+One of the more common physical changes women often feel in early pregnancy is fatigue.
 When conception occurs, progesterone levels rise.
 Progesterone can cause early pregnancy fatigue.

-Estrogen levels also rise early in pregnancy.
+Estrogen levels also rise in early pregnancy.
 Estrogen can cause the stomach to empty more slowly, causing nausea and loss of appetite.
 Nausea during pregnancy is often referred to as morning sickness.
 The term morning sickness is not completely accurate.
 Morning sickness can occur at any time of the day, not just in the morning hours.

 Reduced blood sugar and blood pressure can lead to dizziness and fainting.
 Some women experience these feelings and go to the doctor only to discover they are pregnant.